hiltar/fedora_tweaks/README.md

 ### Display stuttering or some features isn't working as they should be
 ```
+# Wayland is recommended
+# X11 produces more heat etc.

 # Log out, Gear > X11 > Log in
 # Test X11